-Dr. Mook will be assisted by a UB student assistant.
-The assistant's role is to help with the academic program (grading papers, conducting help sessions and reviews, etc.) and assist with and supervise the extracurricular activities.
-The assistant will also live with the students and act as a Resident Advisor.
+Dr. Mook will be assisted by a UB Student Assistant.
+The Program Assistant's role is to help with the academic program (grading papers, conducting help sessions and reviews, etc.) and assist with and supervise the extracurricular activities.
+The Assistant will also live with the students and act as a Resident Advisor.
+For the Summer 2019 Program, the Program Assistant will be Brianna Rice.
+Brianna will be graduating from UB in May 2019 with a major in Biomedical Engineering and a Mathematics minor.
+In the fall, she plans to return to UB to pursue a Master's Degree in Mechanical Engineering with a focus in Design and Optimization.